mr-mocap/cli-6502-playground/README.md

 ## How do I load programs into memory?

-Unfortunately, at the moment you have to modify the `CLIPlaygroundApplication::mainLoop()` method to load a `.prg` file.
-Just give the path to the file to the `loadProgram()` method.
+Just select the "Load Program..." button and it will bring up a directory browser.
+Select a directory to descend into that directory.
+Select a file to setup for loading it.
+Just press the "Select" button to load the entry.

+Currently, only Commodore .PRG files are loadable, with plans for loading Motorola S-Record files.

 Currently, the processor's reset jump vector will be set to the load address after the file is loaded, thus making it easy to just load a program and begin executing.